bonfiredog/saucerberks/README.md

   * MS Paint

 ###License
 This game was a means to an end.
-I improved my coding abilities, and in the end had something to show people for it.
+I improved my coding abilities, and eventually had something to show people for it.
 As such, I have no desire to license it or restrict its use or dissection in any way, shape or form; please do whatever you want with it.
-If you own **Gamemaker: Studio**, you can open the `.gmx` project file and play around with the code directly; I have commented it fairly rigourously.
+If you own **Gamemaker: Studio**, you can open the `.gmx` project file in this repository and play around with the code directly; I have commented it fairly rigourously.

-For more details, see the [`License.MD`](https://github.com/bonfiredog/saucerberks/blob/master/LICENSE.md) file in the repository.
+For more details, see the [`License.MD`](https://github.com/bonfiredog/saucerberks/blob/master/LICENSE.md) file in this repository.

 ###System Requirements
 I'm fairly certain that the game should run on any Windows PC or Mac built in the last five or six years.
 However, if you have any performance problems, please see the *Bugs* section below.

 ###Bugs
 If you experience any issues of performance, crashes, odd behaviour or the like, *please* do send me a bug report [via email](mailto:admin@bonfiredog.co.uk) with as much detail as you can manage.
-It really helps me see my many and deceptive mistakes.

 ###Contact
 Feel free to follow me here on [Github](http://github.com/bonfiredog), on [Twitter](http://twitter.com/rob_sherman) or do send me an [email](mailto:rob@bonfiredog.co.uk).
+I will happily, and with some camaraderie and relief, pass on the advice and patiently-gifted code blocks that other developers have given me during the development of this game.
+I'm just pleased that I finally understand how arrays work.